 "People are still looking for signs that the economy is recovering, and the first ISM number had people questioning the strength of the economy," said John Carey, portfolio manager at Pioneer Investment Management in Boston.
 "This revision gives us more reason to be confident, and it isn't surprising to see stocks recover a bit."

 Both the Dow Jones industrial average and the S&P 500 touched intraday records on Monday, though volume was still slight, suggesting a lack of conviction behind the advance.

-The CBOE Volatility Index popped up 2.7 percent but still hovered around lows not seen since March 2013.
-The drop in the VIX, the so-called "fear index," to such a low level has many, including officials at the Federal Reserve, concerned that the market is complacent.
+The CBOE Volatility Index popped up 3.3 percent but still hovered around lows not seen since March 2013.
+That the VIX, the so-called "fear index," is so low has many, including officials at the Federal Reserve, concerned that the market is complacent.

-Google Inc also pressured tech shares, falling 1.3 percent to $564.38.
+Google Inc pressured tech shares, falling 1.8 percent to $561.24.
 A censorship watchdog said the company's services were being disrupted in China ahead of this week's 25th anniversary of the 1989 crackdown on pro-democracy demonstrators around Beijing's Tiananmen Square.

-Broadcom Corp was the S&P 500's biggest percentage gainer and the Nasdaq's second-most active stock, jumping 9.2 percent to $34.80 after the chipmaker said it was looking to sell or wind down its cellular baseband business.
+Broadcom Corp was the S&P 500's biggest percentage gainer and the Nasdaq's most active stock, jumping 9.5 percent to $34.89 after the chipmaker said it was looking to sell or wind down its cellular baseband business.